BMI vs. Body Composition: Beyond the Number on the Scale

 Definition – vitamins are organic compounds which are needed in small quantities to sustain life.
 An organic compound is one that contains carbon.

 So what are vitamins?
-There are currently 13 recognised vitamins.
+There are currently 13 recognised vitamins, in two types: fat-soluble and water-soluble.

 Fat-soluble vitamins